Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 <a name="summary" />
 ## Summary ##

-By completing this demo, you have learned how to create web apps and REST APIs using the Express framework.
-You have also understood the folder structure of Express applications, how to add middleware before attending requests in the server and configure new routes.
+By completing this demo, you have seen how to create web apps and REST APIs using the Express framework.
+You have also learned about the folder structure of Express applications, how to add middleware before attending requests in the server, and configure new routes.

 ---